saru-tora/anansi/tutorial.markdown

 $ ananc sql-migrate forum 0001
 ```

-You should see somthing like:
+You should see something like:

 ```sql
 BEGIN;